 Typefaces by Austrian Designers – No. 22: Acorde

 Design Austria is the only professional association and service organisation in Austria representing the interests of designers from all creative disciplines.
 Among many other activities Design Austria publishes a popular series of type specimens called Schriften österreichischer DesignerInnen (Typefaces by Austrian Designers).

 Issue No. 22 showcases the type family Acorde, presents all of its styles in various sizes (from small to large), its huge character set as well as the large number of supported OpenType features.The cover of the 22nd issue of Design Austria’s popular series of type specimens.
 Various impressions of the publication showcasing the type family Acorde.

 Acorde presents the most beautiful books of A/D/CH/NL

 Like every year the Typographic Society Austria (tga – Typographische Gesellschaft Austria) shows the most beautiful books of Austria, Germany, Switzerland, and the Netherlands in cooperation with the Vienna Public Libraries and the Association of Austrian Book Trade.

-The most beautiful books of 2010 can be seen in the Central Library in Vienna from December 7, 2011 to February 4, 2012.
-The exhibition design is entirely set in Acorde.
-Since Acorde is used for small text (labels, signs, flyers) as well as for large headlines, the exhibition design is a good example of Acorde’s suitability for all different sizes.Some impressions from the exhibition of the most beautiful books in Vienna.
+The most beautiful books of 2011 can be seen in the Central Library in Vienna from December 5, 2012 to February 4, 2013.
+Once again (since its introduction last year) the exhibition design is entirely set in the type family Acorde.
+Since Acorde is used for small text (labels, signs, flyers) as well as for large headlines, the exhibition design is a good example of Acorde’s suitability for all different sizes.The flyer promoting the exhibition was designed by Austrian designer Erich Monitzer.